 Provided are the top four most common misconceptions, along with the possible source of each:

-Each summer, we receive requests to settle a debate between commercial drivers and their safety managers.
+Each summer, we receive requests to settle a debate between commercial truck drivers and their safety managers.
 Drivers contend that commercial motor vehicles (CMVs) must be equipped with air conditioning (AC) that is in working order.
 Managers claim it’s not a requirement.
-Who’s right?

-The Federal Motor Carrier Safety Regulations (FMCSRs) do not require a CMV be equipped with AC.
+The Federal Motor Carrier Safety Regulations (FMCSRs) do not require a commercial motor vehicle be equipped with AC.
 It is not listed as one of the required parts and accessories in 49 CFR Part 393.
 Therefore, it is not a violation of the FMCSRs if a vehicle is not equipped with AC, nor is it a violation if the AC is not functioning.

 2. Spare Pair of Glasses